 After receiving the Multi-Link Operation Update Response frame in which the Status Code field is equal to the value 0 (SUCCESS), the non-AP STA affiliated with the non-AP MLD shall apply the operation parameters indicated in the Operation Parameter Info subfield in the Reconfiguration Multi-Link element of the corresponding Multi-Link Operation Update Request frame.

-An operation parameter update is successful if a STA affiliated with an MLD (#19079) receives or transmits an Multi-Link Operation Update Response frame with the Status Code equal to the value 0 (SUCCESS).
+An operation parameter update is successful if a STA affiliated with an MLD successfully (#19079) receives or transmits an Multi-Link Operation Update Response frame with the Status Code equal to the value 0 (SUCCESS).

 …